hendrikb/ruby-convex-hull/README.md

 Programming
 -----------

 The source code is given in library style.
-Be sure to add `require lib/convex_hull` to your script.
+Be sure to add `require_relative 'lib/convex_hull'` to your script.

 Call the convex hull calculation using the following syntax: